-- You will turn in a 4-5 page typed summary of the interview and discussion of the articles.
+\\\ You will turn in a 4-5 page typed summary of the interview and discussion of the articles.
 The paper should be typed in 12-point font, double-spaced.
-The written summary should include the following 5 sections and will be worth a total of 60 points: - Introduction: Explain who you chose and why; their relationship to you; which articles you read in preparation for the interview and discuss why you chose to include those specific articles in your paper.
-Also discuss any historical, social, political, and/or economic factors that may have contributed to any prejudice/discrimination your interviewee has experienced - Methodology: Setting, procedures, etc.; i.e. who was present; whether you taped, took notes, etc.; any unusual aspects, e.g. their brother joined you half way through; in other words, anything that might influence your findings - Findings: Content of the interview, i.e. questions and responses (you can do this in a summary narrative format or in a question/response format) - Responses to the interview: Yours and the subject's; be sure to include your emotional responses as well as your cognitive responses b) Media Watch vs. Real Life Analysis (Individual Reference Page with explanations = 40 pts & Group Poster of findings = 50 pts)
+The written summary should include the following 5 sections and will be worth a total of 60 points:

+• Introduction: Explain who you chose and why; their relationship to you; which articles you read in preparation for the interview and discuss why you chose to include those specific articles in your paper.
+Also discuss any historical, social, political, and/or economic factors that may have contributed to any prejudice/discrimination your interviewee has experienced

+• Methodology: Setting, procedures, etc.; i.e. who was present; whether you taped, took notes, etc.; any unusual aspects, e.g. their brother joined you half way through; in other words, anything that might influence your findings

+• Findings: Content of the interview, i.e. questions and responses (you can do this in a summary narrative format or in a question/response format)

+• Responses to the interview: Yours and the subject's; be sure to include your emotional responses as well as your cognitive responses

-- Discussion: Discuss class readings and/or class lectures about prejudice and their relevance to your findings in this interview, describe findings of any articles that are relevant to your interview and their implications for your findings - Reference page: Cite the articles that you discussed in your paper in APA format
+• Discussion: Discuss class readings and/or class lectures about prejudice and their relevance to your findings in this interview, describe findings of any articles that are relevant to your interview and their implications for your findings